CT Fastrak: Infrastructure

 The CTfastrak busway is built on current and former railroad rights-of-way owned by the state and Amtrak, which allowed for the busway to be constructed with minimal taking of private land.
 From its north end in downtown Hartford to Newington Junction station, the busway occupies the north side of Amtrak's New Haven–Springfield Line right of way.
 That section of the line was once 4 tracks (shared by two separate railroads) and is now two tracks, with the busway occupying the third and fourth track slots.
 From Newington Junction to its south end at Downtown New Britain station, the busway follows the former Newington Secondary rail line.

 Along much of its length, CTfastrak is constructed as a grade-separated limited-access highway.
 There are three at-grade crossings of local roads in New Britain, one in the Elmwood section of West Hartford, and one in Hartford (the latter two shared with the New Haven–Springfield Line).
 Buses can additionally enter and leave the busway via access roads at Downtown New Britain, East Street, Cedar Street, Newington Junction, and Sigourney Street stations and at the north end of the busway at Asylum Street in Hartford.
 A lengthy bridge was constructed over East Street (CT-175) and Allen Street in New Britain to eliminate former grade crossings.

 From New Britain to Newington Junction, a fenced multi-use trail was constructed alongside the busway.
 Such a trail was not possible on the northern section, where all available room was needed for an access road for Amtrak maintenance vehicles.

 The busway has ten stations of varying size.
 Downtown New Britain is a sprawling complex with numerous bus bays and large shelters to support transfers between CTfastrak services and local CT Transit services.
 Flatbush Avenue and Sigourney Street have large island platforms and off-busway loops.
 The remaining seven stations have basic side platforms and small shelters, with ramps to street level.
 All stations except East Main Street have center passing lanes to allow express buses to pass stopped local buses.

 Services

 As of December 2016, twelve CT Transit routes use the CTfastrak busway with a variety of stopping patterns.

-Eight routes provide local stopping service on various sections of the busway:
+Nine routes provide local stopping service on various sections of the busway: